garysweaver/irie/README.md

       end
     end

-You could do that better by setting up some real authentication with [Authlogic][authlogic], [Devise][devise], or whatever Cancan will support.
+Cancan integrates [Authlogic][authlogic], [Devise][devise], etc. to return a proper logged-in user or you can return it however you wish.

-You also need a `app/models/ability.rb`, setup a basic cancan ability.
-Just for testing we'll allow everything:
+Cancan also needs an Ability defined in `app/models/ability.rb`.
+Just for testing we'll ignore the user object and allow everything:

     class Ability
       include CanCan::Ability